NTIA/scos-sensor/puppet/README.md

 * Edit the default Interface:
 * Type - Interface
 * MAC Address - This must match the MAC address of the sensor NIC
-* Device Identifier - Not required
+* Device Identifier - Not required.
+Leave blank
 * DNS Name - This should match the sensor hostname above
 * Domain - Set what Foreman domain this sensor is being deployed to
 * IPv4 Subnet - Set what Foreman subnet this sensor is being deployed to